Discounted Cash Flow Calculation for NasdaqCM:INSU using Excess Returns Model Model

 management team in years:

-The average tenure for the Insurance Acquisition management team is less than 2 years, this suggests a new team.
+The tenure for the Insurance Acquisition management team is about average.

 CEO & President

 Average tenure and age of the